St. John's Psychologist - Psychological Evaluations - Child and Adult

 How PTSD Treatment Works

-Most of the time our brains routinely manage new information and experiences without our being aware of it, and these memories are stored in a verbal or story like way.
+PTSD treatment and EMDR therapy targets the primitive emotional portion of our brain where horrific memories are stored.
+Most of the time our brains routinely manage new information and experiences without our being aware of it, and these memories are stored and recalled in a verbal or story like way.

-As a result, devastating experiences are stored in a primitive part of the brain and in raw emotional form.
-Such primitive raw emotional storage may be usefully considered a kind of “frozen” emotional memory to which we have little or no conscious access.
+When we are traumatized by events such as a car accident or childhood suffering, our coping system can become overloaded.
+As a result, devastating experiences are stored in a primitive part of the brain as raw emotion.
+Such primitive storage is a kind of “frozen” emotional memory to which we have little or no conscious access.

-Beverly McLean M.Sc.
-Psychology
+Beverly McLean Psychology

 9 Tobin Crescent, St. John's, Newfoundland and Labrador A1A 2J4, Canada